 The Marshall Mode II is a very good pair of true wireless earbuds.
 It sounds great and great isolation.
 The earbuds are comfortable and lightweight, and they’ve got a heck of a look to them.
 Pairing is a little bit of a hassle at first, but the connection is rock-solid thereafter.
 The battery performance is disappointing, but the charge capacity of the case makes it a little easier to bear.

-However, for $179 USD, this product is edging into a pretty premium space, where features like Bluetooth multipoint and noise cancelling are increasingly common.
+However, for $179 USD, this product is edging into a pretty premium space, where features like Bluetooth multipoint and noise canceling are increasingly common.
 Battery life is decent, but compared to other non-ANC true wireless options, it can’t keep up.
 Many similar products can at least offer a halfway decent microphone for less money.
 In these respects, this product feels a little barebones.

 Overall, it’s hard to say you’d be disappointed using the Marshall Mode II (unless you make a lot of phone calls).
-However, it sits in an odd place among true wireless earbuds—it’s a little more expensive than options that do basically all the same things, and a little cheaper than devices that bring significant additional features like noise cancelling.
+However, it sits in an odd place among true wireless earbuds—it’s a little more expensive than options that do basically all the same things, and a little cheaper than devices that bring significant additional features like noise canceling.
 If ANC doesn’t matter to you, maybe that doesn’t make much difference, but in that case, why not save the money and go for a cheaper, just-as-good option?

 What should you get instead of the Marshall Mode II?

 If you want true wireless audio that gets a little more bang for your buck, you may find Samsung’s earphones compelling.
 The Samsung Galaxy Buds Plus offers similarly basic features to the Marshall Mode II, but it also has the best battery life on the market, supports AAC, SBC, and the Samsung Scalable codec, and costs $70 less.
-The Samsung Galaxy Buds Pro is a little more expensive than the Marshall earbuds, but it brings active noise cancelling and a far better microphone for taking calls.
+The Samsung Galaxy Buds Pro is a little more expensive than the Marshall earbuds, but it brings active noise canceling and a far better microphone for taking calls.

 If you’re an Apple user, the Apple AirPods Pro remain the best true wireless earbuds for iOS and macOS devices—Apple’s H1 chip really makes integration with its devices a sinch.
 If you want something a little sportier, the Beats Powerbeats Pro has an ear hook design for an even more secure fit, and an H1 chip for better iOS integration as well.